China expels German student who researched rights lawyers

 - Woman helps man short on cash, finds out he's Keith Urban

-China detained 300 people nationwide on July 9, 2015, as part of its biggest crackdown on human rights lawyers and activists.
+China questioned, detained and in some cases formally arrested around 300 people nationwide starting from July 9, 2015, as part of its biggest crackdown on human rights lawyers and activists.
 Several received lengthy sentences for subversion of state power while a few still await sentencing.

-That action against Missal underscores China’s extreme sensitivity to foreign attention to the crackdown, word of which has rarely appeared in China’s entirely state controlled media and on the heavily policed Chinese internet.
+The action against Missal underscores China’s extreme sensitivity to foreign attention to the crackdown, word of which has rarely appeared in China’s entirely state controlled media and on the heavily policed Chinese internet.

 Missal said his work was never published beyond his personal blog and YouTube, which he thinks was seen by less than 100 people.